JavaScript API reference

 BrevoConversations('show')

-Shows the widget hidden by startHidden setting or hide method.
+Shows the widget hidden by the startHidden setting or hide method.

 pageView